haroonawanofficial/AI-Powered-PHP-JS-Fuzz/README.md

 ---

-**Disclaimer:** PHP-Probe is a testing tool and should be used responsibly.
+**Disclaimer:** Advance phpinjection scan is a testing tool and should be used responsibly.
 Use it in authorized environment.